 ALSO READRaj MLA asks state govt to bring body of Indian from Saudi Engineer sold as slave in Saudi Arabia, family wants him back Saudi Arabia draws $67 billion demand for first international bond Saudi Arabia sets aside $26.7 billion to settle delayed private sector payments - document Saudi Arabia to boost 2017 spending as it cuts into huge state deficit

+He had announced on March 14 that the woman has been successfully rescued and will be brought back.
 "After the matter came to light, we lodged a case of human trafficking against the agents who had sent her to Riyadh.
 We have arrested two of them so far," Bhatt said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)